 6) Use a Content Delivery Network (CDN) if Needed

 If you have an international store and your customers come from many countries over the world, the Content Delivery Network (CDN) can help your customers can access your site faster.
-In fact, the geographical distance is one of the reasons that makes website load slow.
-For example, if you are in NewYork and you visiting a website that’s hosted in London, you will see content at a slightly slower rate than a visitor in UK, it cause by information and content have to travel long distances before it gets to you.
+In fact, the geographical distance is one of the reasons that make the website load slow.
+For example, if you are in NewYork and you visiting a website that’s hosted in London, you will see content at a slightly slower rate than a visitor in the UK, it causes by information and content that have to travel long distances before it gets to you.

-So, a content delivery network like Cloudflare can help your site have a better speed in multiple countries at the same time.
+So, a content delivery network like Cloudflare can help your site have better speed in multiple countries at the same time.
 This service will store your website’s information closer to the user’s location.
-With CDN, when a person in US view a website hosted in UK, a copy of website will be requested from the servers in US, it makes website load much faster.
+With CDN, when a person in the US views a website hosted in the UK, a copy of the website will be requested from the servers in the US, it makes the website load much faster.
 No doubt to say that the CDN can actually bring huge improvements in your site’s load times.